lit/lit/packages/lit/README.md

     }
   `;

-  // @property() creates a reactive property that triggers rendering
+  // Creates a reactive property that triggers rendering
   @property()
   mood = 'great';